elham-art/learning-journal/learning-markdown.md

 >good

-##to create a task list, preface list items with a regular space character followed by [ ].
+## to create a task list, preface list items with a regular space character followed by [ ].
 To mark a task as complete, use [x].

 - [x] one
 - [ ]  tow
 - [ ] three

-## we can invite amazon
+##  also we can invite amazon
 https://www.amazon.com/ - automatic!

 ## and simply add photo